timkiruri/AeroRisk-Analysis/README.md

 | Schedule              | Whether the flight was scheduled or non-scheduled |

 ### Data Cleaning & Preprocessing
+#### Data Preparation
+Latitude and Longitude data was removed from the [subset]('notebooks/01_data_exploration.ipynb) as they were deemed not necessary in the analysis.
+It was perceived that these contained the latitude and longitude of the accident which would bear limited insights in answering the focus questions.
+Aircraft carrier data was dropped in the [subsetting section]('notebooks/01_data_exploration.ipynb) since airlines often own and operate airplanes based on similar manufacturers which would make it a redundant column to have in the data frame.

+#### Data Cleaning
+International accident data was removed as per the reasons stated above.

 #### Handling Missing Values

 #### Feature Engineering